 Increasingly one of the most popular Havana day trips is the lush forested areas west of the city at Soroa and Las Terrazas.
 Hidden within the Sierra del Rosario Biosphere Reserve (more on this later!), these areas are popular escapes from the city for locals and visitors alike, home to great hiking trails and a plunging waterfall with a swimming hole perfect for cooling off on a hot day in Cuba.

 Soroa’s Salto del Arco Iris (Rainbow Falls) is a stunner and a major attraction for visitors; this towering 72-foot (22-meter) waterfall surrounded by palms and forests is just what you’d expect from a rainforest waterfall.
 Less than a mile round trip hike makes it accessible for almost everyone, with a great swimming hole, stunning jungle landscape, and impressive views.

 Another great stop while in Soroa is Cafetal Buenavista.
 Built in 1801, Cafetal Buenavista is the oldest coffee plantation in Cuba.
 This place has a magnificent view over the rest of the area and of course, good coffee.

 The area is easily accessible from Havana by bus – make sure to catch a bus from Havana to Viñales that makes a stop at Las Terrazas, as not all do.
-Alternatively, take a guided excursion from Havana to Soroa and Las Terrazas for
+Alternatively, take a guided excursion from Havana to Soroa and Las Terrazas for even easier transport.